 Bee Bole House is a beautiful Georgian cottage, over 200 years old.
 It boasts lovely countryside views, and retains many original period features.
 Look out for the bee bole in the garden wall, from which the cottage takes its name.

-Due to its location there are wonderful walks from the doorstep and many routes for cycling or mountain biking.
-Access to the lake is easily gained at Lake Bank Jetty (just a short walk away), from here visitors can enjoy wonderful views, picnics, relaxation, water sports and swimming.
-Should that list not be exhaustive guests to Bee Bole can also enjoy peaceful bird watching and varied flora and fauna!
+Due to its location there are many wonderful walks from the doorstep, routes for cycling & mountain biking available.
+Access to the lake is easily gained at Lake Bank Jetty (just a short walk away), where visitors can enjoy wonderful views, picnics, relaxation, water sports and swimming.
+Should that list not be exhaustive, guests to Bee Bole can also enjoy peaceful bird watching and varied flora and fauna!

 Water Yeat is sitauted at the southern tip of Coniston Water close to Allen Tarn, made famous as Octopus Lagoon in the Swallows and Amazons stories.
-It is a particularly tranquil and unspoilt part of the Lake District, yet with within easy distance of many of the local visitor attractions.
+It is a particularly tranquil and unspoilt part of the Lake District, yet with within easy distance of local amenities and endless visitor attractions.

 Entrance vestibule with inner glazed door.
 Inviting hall with original Minton tile floor and slate flags, here you will find a perfectly sized storage cupboard, useful for bags, boots and outdoor clothing.